evansbenj/Reduced-Representation-Workshop/BasicUnix.md

 ## Text editing and making a bash script

 It is often useful to edit text files on a server and most servers have software installed to facilitate this.
 The one I usually use is called "emacs" (http://www.gnu.org/software/emacs/); another popular text editor is "vim" (http://www.vim.org/about.php).

+As an example, lets use `emacs` to make a simple script that we can run on the server.
+Please type this:

+`emacs fruit_script`

+This should open an `emacs` session.
+Please now type this:

+`#!/bin/bash

+files=”apples
+pears
+grapefruits
+pineapples”

+for file in $files
+do
+	print ${file}
+done'